networknt/light-doc/content/tutorial/rest/swagger/database/test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In the previous steps, we have generated the project and built it.
 Now the service is up and running.
-Let's access it from curl
+Let's access it from the curl command.

-Single query
+Single query.

 ```
 curl -k https://localhost:8443/v1/query